Digital Field Trips

 If we dive deep into the waters off the coast of BC, we’ll find a world of sea mammals: whales, seals, sea lions, otters and dolphins.
 These intelligent and often social animals can tell us a lot about the ocean.
 In this tour, we will explore how they live, how they interact with each other,…

-Between 1979 and 1980 more than 60,000 refugees from Vietnam resettled in Canada.
+Between 1979 and 1980, Canada brought 60,000 refugees to this country from Vietnam, Laos and Cambodia.
+Of the 7,361 refugees who came to BC, three-quarters were Vietnamese.
 Artist Chrystal Phan’s family arrived on Canada’s west coast in the fall of 1980.
-Join Chrystal for a virtual visit where we’ll look at her family’s story, examine some of her paintings and do a drawing activity together.
+Join Chrystal for a virtual visit where we’ll look at her family’s story, examine…

 Entries